jrykr/repo-template/SECURITY.md

 ### Dependency and Supply-Chain Management

-- ❌ (TODO) GitHub Dependabot monitors all declared dependencies and raises pull requests for version updates or known vulnerabilities.
+- GitHub Dependabot monitors all declared dependencies and raises pull requests for version updates or known vulnerabilities.
 - Each Dependabot alert is reviewed and merged promptly after verification of compatibility and stability.
-- ❌ (not implemented) A Software Bill of Materials (SBOM) is generated for each release and published alongside artifacts.
+- A Software Bill of Materials (SBOM) is generated for each release and published alongside artifacts.

 ### CI/CD and Build Integrity